European Space Agency sets a path for big space science

 They join a mission already approved known as Juice, which will see a big satellite sent to observe Jupiter and its icy moons in 2022.

-The path ahead was set by the Science Policy Committee (SPC) of the European Space Agency (Esa), which is meeting in Paris, France.
+The path ahead was set by the Science Programme Committee (SPC) of the European Space Agency (Esa), which is meeting in Paris, France.